ktqlee/frontendmentor_contactform/README.md

 ## Overview

 This is a solution to the [Contact form challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/contact-form--G-hYlqKJj).
-In this project, HTML, CSS and JavaScript is used to set up this [contact form](https://ktqlee.github.io/frontendmentor_contactform/).
+In this project, HTML, CSS and JavaScript is used to set up this contact form [Live Site Link](https://ktqlee.github.io/frontendmentor_contactform/).

 ## Features